Kabongosalomon/task-dataset-metric-extraction/README.md

 2. move to the cloned directory `cd task-dataset-metric-extraction`
 3. run the command `bash starter.sh`
 4. You can either build the project or Download the `.jar` file by running this command
-5. Depending on wheter you are doing Training or Testing run :
+5. Depending on wheter you are doing Training or Testing run (you may need to run test atleast once for a specific configuration):
     - Train
         - `java -jar build/libs/task-dataset-metric-extraction-1.0.jar 'train' '5' '10' '5' "/home/salomon/Desktop/task-dataset-metric-extraction/data/pdf/" "/home/salomon/Desktop/"`
     - Test